isaacullah/isaacullah.github.io/about/index.md

 ### Teaching

-I currently teach ANTH 349 "Roots of Civilization," ANTH 302 "Princicples of Archaeology," ANTH 583 "GIS and Image Analysis," and ANTH 583 "Anthropogenic Landscapes."
+I currently teach ANTH 349 "Roots of Civilization," ANTH 302 "Princicples of Archaeology," ANTH 583 "GIS and Image Analysis" (soon to be renamed ANTh 562 "Computational Archaeology") and ANTH 583 "Anthropogenic Landscapes."

 ***